sashkalu1777-lab/alexandralu-interview-prep/README.md

 # Suncorp Interview Prep - RAG Agent

 A Retrieval-Augmented Generation (RAG) system built with LangChain and LangGraph for Suncorp interview preparation.
-This project demonstrates an intelligent agentic workflow that can process multiple documents, answer questions, measure retrieval quality, and keep a logging system for future reference at thread level.
+This project demonstrates an intelligent agentic workflow that can process multiple documents, answer questions, measure retrieval quality, use LangFuse to trace message exchanges and costs, and keep a logging system for future reference at thread level.

+With use case, it consumes job description and applicant documents and can help decide whether the applicant is a good fit for the positionm, which can be transferred to many use case such as if the claim is eligible for some policies.

 ![alt text](workflow.png)